 Depreciation is provided for on a straight-line basis for all depreciable assets so as to write off the depreciable amount of each asset as it is consumed over its useful life to Diocesan Development Fund.

 All material separately identifiable components of assets are depreciated over their shorter useful lives.

 The estimated useful lives of the major classes of assets of Diocesan Development Fund are as follows:

-Class of property, plant and equipment Useful lives
+Years

-Computer equipment 3-4 yrs
+Computer equipment 3-4

-Furniture and equipment 4-10 yrs
+Furniture and Equipment 4-10

-Motor vehicles 4 yrs
+Motor Vehicles 4